 AASHE’s call for proposal comes in the spring of each year.
 Watch the AASHE website and Sustainability Studies program Facebook and Twitter pages details about the conference and about partnering with the Sustainability Studies program regarding proposals and conference logistics.

 The SELF (Student Engaged Leadership Forum) sustain Conference is a two-day event for students from the University of Minnesota Twin Cities, Crookston, Morris, Duluth and Rochester campuses.

-March 23rd and 24th, the University of Minnesota Duluth will be hosting our annual systemwide conference for students involved in sustainability from all five U of M campuses.
-The event is called Student Engagement Leadership Forum (SELF) Sustain, and will bring students together from across disciplines to talk about sustainability and their shared interests.
+March 23rd and 24th, the University of Minnesota Duluth hosted our annual system-wide conference for students involved in sustainability from all five U of M campuses.
+The event is called Student Engagement Leadership Forum (SELF) Sustain, and brings fifty students together from across disciplines to talk about sustainability and their shared interests.

 Following are additional opportunities to broaden your depth and understanding of sustainability: